TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 TrenchBroom uses these tag definitions to automatically apply attributes to matching brushes/faces &mdash; for example to render trigger brushes partially transparent &mdash; and to populate the filtering options available in the [View menu](#filtering_rendering_options).

-A smart tag definition also makes a related [keyboard shortcut](#keyboard_shortcuts) available.
-Using this shortcut will apply the tag to the selection, which (depending on the tag definition) can create a brush entity from the selection and/or change its surface flags, content flags, and texture.
+Each smart tag definition also makes one or more related [keyboard shortcuts](#keyboard_shortcuts) available (searching the shortcuts by "Tags" will show all of these).
+Each tag will always have a related shortcut that can be used to toggle the visibility of brushes whose faces match the tag.
+Additional shortcuts may also be available to apply the characteristics of the tag to the current selection, or remove those characteristics.
+These shortcuts depend on the tag's `match` criteria as described below.

 The tags are specified separately for brushes and faces under the corresponding keys: